lm-sys/lm-sys.github.io/blog/2023-11-06-llm-decontaminator.md

   1. For each test case, LLM decontaminator identifies the top-k training items with the highest similarity using the embedding similarity search.
   2. From these items, LLM decontaminator generates k potential rephrased pairs.
 Each pair is evaluated for rephrasing using an advanced LLM, such as GPT-4.

+### **LLM Decontaminator VS Rephrased Samples**

-To compare the accuracy of different detection method, we construct 200 prompt pairs using both the original and rephrased test sets.
+To compare the accuracy of different detection methods, we construct 200 prompt pairs using both the original and rephrased test sets.
 These comprised 100 random pairs and 100 rephrased pairs.
-The f1 score on these pairs provides insight into the rephrased samples' ability to evade detection, with lower values indicating more effective evasion.
+The f1 score on these pairs provides insight into the detection methods' ability to detect contamination, with higher values indicating more precise detection.
 As shown in the following table, except for the LLM decontaminator, all other detection methods introduce some false positives.
 Both rephrased and translated samples successfully evade the n-gram overlap detection.
 With multi-qa BERT, the embedding similarity search proves completely ineffective against translated samples.
 When using multilingual BERT, this method struggles with the US History subject.
 Notably, the LLM decontaminator showcases superior performance, identifying rephrased samples with high reliability and precision.

 <img src="/images/blog/decontaminator/MMLU-f1score.png" style="display:block; margin-top: auto; margin-left: auto; margin-right: auto; margin-bottom: auto;"></img>

-## **LLM Decontaminator VS Real-World Dataset**
+### **LLM Decontaminator VS Real-World Dataset**

 We apply the LLM decontaminator to widely used real-world datasets and identify a substantial amount of rephrased samples.
 The table below displays the contamination percentage of different benchmarks in each training dataset.